-Tissue sampling has helped growers identify, address nutrient issues this season
+Tissue sampling has helped growers identify, address nutrient issues after a cold, rainy bloom

-“April tissue samples give us a great snapshot into what’s going on this season,” said Holloway Director of Agronomy Steve Lenander.
-“The samplings we do in May and June are more of a report card, but getting your tissue samples done now will help give us a better roadmap for the remainder of the season.”
+“Spring tissue samples give us a great snapshot into what’s going on in season,” says Holloway Director of Agronomy Steve Lenander.
+“The sampling we do in late May and June are more of a report card, but getting your tissue samples done now will help give us a better roadmap for the remainder of the season.”

-If May and June sampling are report cards, early-April tissue sampling acts as a “progress report,” if you will.
+If May and June samples are report cards, April tissue sampling acts as a “progress report,” if you will.
 April sampling allows our agronomy team to remain proactive, identifying nutrient issues and correcting stressors this season – rather than reacting to issues mid-year and having to implement strategies that will likely only benefit permanent crop production the following season.

 Want to learn more about Holloway’s agronomy services and tissue, water and soil sampling?
 Contact us today for an example tissue report and to discuss a full nutrient analysis for your orchard.